 Free cataract surgery is available in much of the United States through a non-profit organization dedicated to helping those that can’t afford to pay for this on their own.
+Additionally, your local Lions Club may be a place you can turn to for help.
 A cataract is the clouding of the eye’s lens and is the most common cause of blindness.
 The condition can easily be treated with surgery which normally costs around $3,500.
 The procedure is usually handled on an outpatient basis.
 Cataract surgery involves having the lens removed and replaced with an artificial lens.

 Mission Cataract USA

 This organization was started in 1991 by a California doctor, performing 21 cataract surgeries in its first year alone.
 It has now grown into a coast to coast network operating in 16 states.
 To be eligible to receive help from Mission Cataract USA, you must experience a lack of vision caused by cataracts which affects your daily life.
 Your condition must not be able to be corrected by simply wearing glasses.
 You must have no access to Medicare, Medicaid, health insurance coverage or any other way to pay for surgery.
 If this describes you, check this listing of participating doctors and clinics that provide free surgery and apply with the location closest to you in your state.
 It is Mission Cataract USA’s overall goal to offer this service in all 50 states.
 If you are a medical professional interested in volunteering your services through the program, please fill out this contact form and a representative with Mission Cataract USA will contact you about adding your practice or clinic to its list of service providers.

 The Lions have an almost 100 year history of fighting blindness.
 They provide eye exams for kids and participate in eyeglass recycling efforts.
 They also provide financial assistance to people struggling with sight problems.
 Over the years, they have funded nearly 8 million cataract surgeries.
 If you are fighting blindness and need help, use this club locator and contact the club nearest you.